-These fringe-bottomed jeans are all the rage right now.
-You might see them listed as step hems, frayed hems, fringe hems, but they are usually done on a skinny jean and have a fairly high cuff-line.
+You can make your own fringe-bottomed jeans, which are all the rage right now.
+Sometimes these are listed as step hems, frayed hems, fringe hems, but they are usually done on a skinny jean and have a fairly high cuff-line.
 They look really cute with booties or sneakers.
 And the best part is, they are SO easy to DIY yourself.

 What Materials You Need